svileng/svg/README.md

 end
 ```

 The server will build up cache when the main application starts.
 It will concurrently read all svgs in your `priv/static/images` folder and cache them in memory.
-You can then use base64 encoded svg like so:
+You can then use the base64 encoded svgs like so:

 ```elixir
 <img src="<%=raw SVG.Server.get("icons/add") %>">
 ```

-Where `icons/add` corresponds to `priv/static/icons/add.svg` on the filesystem.
+Where `icons/add` corresponds to `priv/static/images/icons/add.svg` on the filesystem.
 You may want to alias the server when using in templates:

 ```elixir
 alias SVG.Server, as: SVG